SathiyanarayananSK/RecoveryTimeEstimator/FeatureEngineering/README.md

 # Feature Engineering

 ## Introduction
-This document describes a reproducible pipeline for transforming preprocessed Fitbit exercise and sleep logs into a unified, analysis‑ready dataset.
+This code transforms preprocessed Fitbit exercise and sleep logs into a unified, analysis‑ready dataset.
 Raw JSON exports—each indexed by user—are stored in the `data/processed` directory.
 The resulting output consolidates daily activity and rest metrics into a single table, facilitating downstream statistical analysis and machine learning applications.

 ## Overview
 The integration workflow comprises four principal stages: